Cyphershadow24ar/Leet-Code/README.md

 9. Number of Subsequences that satisfy the given Sum Condition
 10. (118) Pascal's Triangle
 11. (231) Power of Two
-12. (594) Longest Harmonious Subsequence
-13. (808) Soup Servings
-14. (869) Reordered Power of 2
-15. (904) Fruit Into Baskets
-16. (1233) Remove Sub-Folders from the Filesystem
-17. (1290) Convert Binary Number in a Linked List to Integer
-18. (1353) Maximum Number of Events That Can Be Attended
-19. (1394) Find Lucky Integer in an Array
-20. (1695) Maximum Erasure Value
-21. (1717) Maximum Score From Removing Substrings
-22. (1751) Maximum Number of Events That Can Be Attended II
-23. (1865) Finding Pairs With a Certain Sum
-24. (1900) The Earliest and Latest Rounds Where Players Compete
-25. (1948) Delete Duplicate Folders in System
-26. (1957) Delete Characters to Make Fancy String
-27. (2106) Maximum Fruits Harvested After at Most K Steps
-28. (2163) Minimum Difference in Sums After Removal of Elements
-29. (2210) Count Hiils and Valley in an array
-30. (2322) Minimum Score After Removals on a Tree
-31. (2402) Meeting Rooms III
-32. (2410) Maximum Matching of Players With Trainers
-33. (2438) Range Product Queries of Powers
-34. (2561) Rearranging Fruits
-35. (2787) Ways to Express an Integer as Sum of Powers
-36. (3136) Valid Word
-37. (3201) Find the Maximum Length of Valid Subsequence I
-38. (3202) Find the Maximum Length of Valid Subsequence II
-39. (3330) Find the Original Typed String I
-40. (3333) Find the Original Typed String II
-41. (3304) Find the K-th Character in String Game I - (NOTE- You will find this Question solution file at the End)
-42. (3307) Find the K-th Character in String Game II
-43. (3439) Reschedule Meetings for Maximum Free Time I
-44. (3440) Reschedule Meetings for Maximum Free Time II
-45. (3363) Find the Maximum Number of Fruits Collected
-46. (3477) Fruits Into Baskets II
-47. (3479) Fruits Into Baskets III
-48. (3480) Maximize Subarrays After Removing One Conflicting Pair
-49. (3487) Maximum Unique Subarray Sum After Deletion
+12. (326) Power of Three
+13. (594) Longest Harmonious Subsequence
+14. (808) Soup Servings
+15. (869) Reordered Power of 2
+16. (904) Fruit Into Baskets
+17. (1233) Remove Sub-Folders from the Filesystem
+18. (1290) Convert Binary Number in a Linked List to Integer
+19. (1353) Maximum Number of Events That Can Be Attended
+20. (1394) Find Lucky Integer in an Array
+21. (1695) Maximum Erasure Value
+22. (1717) Maximum Score From Removing Substrings
+23. (1751) Maximum Number of Events That Can Be Attended II
+24. (1865) Finding Pairs With a Certain Sum
+25. (1900) The Earliest and Latest Rounds Where Players Compete
+26. (1948) Delete Duplicate Folders in System
+27. (1957) Delete Characters to Make Fancy String
+28. (2106) Maximum Fruits Harvested After at Most K Steps
+29. (2163) Minimum Difference in Sums After Removal of Elements
+30. (2210) Count Hiils and Valley in an array
+31. (2322) Minimum Score After Removals on a Tree
+32. (2402) Meeting Rooms III
+33. (2410) Maximum Matching of Players With Trainers
+34. (2438) Range Product Queries of Powers
+35. (2561) Rearranging Fruits
+36. (2787) Ways to Express an Integer as Sum of Powers
+37. (3136) Valid Word
+38. (3201) Find the Maximum Length of Valid Subsequence I
+39. (3202) Find the Maximum Length of Valid Subsequence II
+40. (3330) Find the Original Typed String I
+41. (3333) Find the Original Typed String II
+42. (3304) Find the K-th Character in String Game I - (NOTE- You will find this Question solution file at the End)
+43. (3307) Find the K-th Character in String Game II
+44. (3439) Reschedule Meetings for Maximum Free Time I
+45. (3440) Reschedule Meetings for Maximum Free Time II
+46. (3363) Find the Maximum Number of Fruits Collected
+47. (3477) Fruits Into Baskets II
+48. (3479) Fruits Into Baskets III
+49. (3480) Maximize Subarrays After Removing One Conflicting Pair
+50. (3487) Maximum Unique Subarray Sum After Deletion